 While working on this commissioned work, Bailey wanted to reflect on where he was currently at.
 In particular, he reflects and contributes to the subject The Seventh Continent.
 Moreover, he contemplated relics, history of slavery and migration and migrants in different places and situations.
 Migrants go through space and trauma, transcending to other places.

 This work had another interesting aspect.
-Particularly, Radcliffe Baily was working with locally available materials to connect past with the present through an intangible link.
+Radcliffe Bailey was working with locally available materials to connect past with the present through an intangible link.
 Indeed, he operates within a world and through a world.
-For example, even though he was born in the North and now lives in the South, he continues to connect through his art globally.
+He transcends borders, and continues to connect through his art globally.

 Noted Museums Collections